-Just a mile from the busy centre of Halifax, this glorious wisteria-clad 17th-century inn hunkers down in the bottom of a lush green valley; in summer months you can sit and sip in the peaceful garden with just the babbling brook as a backdrop.
+Just a mile from the busy centre of Halifax, this glorious wisteria-clad, 17th-century inn hunkers down in the bottom of a lush green valley; in summer months you can sit and sip in the peaceful garden with just the babbling brook as a backdrop.
 Inside, expect gleaming antique oak settles and dressers, roaring fires and the daily papers, plus an inventive menu featuring local and seasonal produce.
-Hand-raised Shibden pork-and-black-pudding pie with piccalilli, watercress and crackling salad is suitably creative starter, while mains might include poached and roasted saddle of Todmorden rabbit pointed up with air-dried ham, pearl barley risotto, seasonal wild mushrooms and rabbit-leg pie.
-To finish, forget about post-prandial walks if you’re intent on Norwood Green rhubarb soufflé with vanilla-and-custard trifle.
+To start, take a reliable punt on Whitby crab dumplings in tomato broth with compressed watermelon, before tackling stuffed local pig’s trotter and beer sausage with triple-cooked chips and elderflower jelly or rolled and poached saddle of Calderdale rabbit with langoustine, aged ham, five spice and Jersey royal soufflé.
+To finish, forget about post-prandial walks if you’re intent on the warm rice pudding with Norwood Green rhubarb and chocolate crumble.
 A classy joint all round.